revgrid/revgrid/etc/revgrid.api.md

     showColumns(isActiveColumnIndexes: boolean, columnIndexes?: number | number[], referenceIndex?: number, allowDuplicateColumns?: boolean): void;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration swapColumns(source: number, target: number): void;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "revgrid" does not have an export "Hypgrid"
-    //
-    // @deprecated (undocumented)
-    terminate(): void;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
     // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag